-Reverend Brenda Jacobs is the new Team Rector of the Hartland Coast Mission Community.
+Reverend Brenda Jacobs is the Team Rector of the Hartland Coast Mission Community.
 She was inducted by the Right Reverend Robert Atwell, Bishop of Exeter on at Hartland on April 27th 2016.
-She has loved Lundy since a visiting as a child and has already been over to the island this spring.
+She has loved Lundy since a visiting as a child and has really enjoyed the monthly trips during the sailing season this year.
 She even had a go at steering the Oldenburg back to Bideford!
-She will be chairing the Project steering group and the St Helen’s PCC as well as having oversight of 8 other parishes.
+She chairs St Helen’s PCC as well as having oversight of 8 other parishes on the mainland.

 Derek Green sits on the Management Board of the Landmark Trust.
 He was appointed Lundy General Manager in 2005 following 18 months as Island Manager.
 Derek is a marine engineer by trade.

 Reverend Chris Baillie is on the Steering Group on behalf of A Rocha UK, a conservation organisation that links churches into environmental concerns and wildlife conservation through research, advocacy, community-based projects and education.
 Chris has a degree in science education and serves as a Minister of the United Reformed Church.

 Louise Bartlett has been Church Building Adviser and DAC Secretary for the Diocese of Exeter for seven years.
 She has previously worked for the National Trust and as a local authority Conservation Officer.